Sharing research with fellow artists can be an energising moment in a project’s evolution.

 In response to approaches made by artists, Independent Dance invited five artists to open up their current research, with a focus of researching through (rather than about) dancing, teaching and making.
 The artists shared their practice-based research in an informal, facilitated and inquisitive space of peers.

-Each morning will have a different format, based on each artist’s inquiry.
-For those attending, it is an opportunity to experience and contribute to evolving ideas.
+Each morning had a different format, based on each artist’s inquiry.
+For those attending, it was an opportunity to experience and contribute to evolving ideas.

 Other moments during the session will be guiding and being guided by visuals, dances, scores, questions and calls.

 6 July – Susanna Recchia

 I decided to go to the studio at night, switch the lights off and dance.

 I am a performer who mainly works on collaborative projects.
 This is the first time that I felt the desire to spend time alone in the studio and make a dance.